ACCOUNTING STANDARDS UPDATE NO. 2016-02, LEASES (TOPIC 842)

 - An employee benefit plan that files financial statements with the U.S. Securities and Exchange Commission (SEC).

-Early application is permitted for all organizations.
+Early application is permitted for all entities.

 To Learn More